 Students who have an interest in university teaching have the opportunity to gain experience serving as an instructor for one or more undergraduate Psychology course(s) as part of their graduate training.
 The Clinical Program strongly encourages students to gain supervised teaching experience; however, this is not a requirement of the Clinical Program.
-Students who have completed and conferred their Master's degree, are in good standing in the Clinical Program as verified by the DCT, and who have attended the Psychology Department's Teaching Seminar are eligible to teach an undergraduate class on their own.
+Students who have completed and conferred their Master's degree, are in good standing in the Clinical Program as verified by the DCT, and who have completed the PSY 550: Seminar in Teaching Psychology are eligible to teach an undergraduate class on their own.
 The Teaching Seminar meets for one hour a week and is directed by a psychology faculty member.
 Students in the seminar attend sessions with guest speakers who are experienced instructors, attend an institute on the teaching of psychology, and do academic presentations and class simulations.

 There are usually ample teaching opportunities for students to serve as instructors for undergraduate Psychology courses.
-In addition, students have the opportunity to teach LASS general education classes.
 Class schedules are developed one year in advance, and graduate students are asked to volunteer to teach sections originally listed as being taught by "staff."
 Graduate students who are eligible to teach are assigned a specific course and a mentor who can help them with course preparation and organization.
 Ideally, the mentor is a faculty member who has taught the same course.
 Graduate students are paid for teaching these courses.